Richard Aitson

-Richard Aitson (December 26, 1953- June 24, 2022) is a Kiowa-Kiowa Apache bead artist, curator, and poet from Oklahoma.
+Richard Aitson (December 26, 1953- June 24, 2022) was a Kiowa-Kiowa Apache bead artist, curator, and poet from Oklahoma.

 Background

 Richard Aitson was born on December 26, 1953, in Anadarko, Oklahoma.
 His mother was the Kiowa traditionalist Alecia Keahbone Gonzales (1926–2011), who taught the Kiowa language at the University of Science and Arts of Oklahoma.
 Aitson's Kiowa name means "Buffalo Rider."
 His family has had many artistic accomplishments and he comes five generations of respected beadworkers.
 Aitson attended the Kimball Union Academy in Meriden, New Hampshire; Oberlin College in Oberlin, Ohio; and the Institute of American Indian Arts in Santa Fe, New Mexico.

 In 1976, Aitson produced documentaries for the Bicentennial Commission about Native American events.
 He worked at the Squash Blossom Gallery in Aspen, Colorado, in 1979, which is where he first curated art shows.
 He has since curated many group shows, including "Winter Camp 2000" at the National Cowboy and Western Heritage Museum in Oklahoma City.
-He taught Native American literature at Anadarko High School and also taught at Bacone College as an Adjunct Professor of Art.
+He taught Native American literature at Anadarko High School and also taught at Bacone College as an adjunct professor of art.